USAG Rheinland-Pfalz LN employees gather for biannual Works Council staff assembly at Fritz-Walter soccer stadium

-After the Garrison Works Council Local Nationals (LN) staff assembly held at the historic Fritz-Walter soccer stadium here, June 14, attendees received a guided tour of stadium.
-The tour offered a behind-the-scenes look at the iconic venue.
-(Photo by Daniel Nagel, USAG Rheinland-Pfalz)
+KAISERSLAUTERN, Germany – Paul Hossenlopp, deputy garrison commander of U.S. Army Garrison Rheinland-Pfalz, welcomed attendees at the Garrison Works Council Local Nationals (LN) staff assembly held at the historic Fritz-Walter soccer stadium here, June 14.

+In his opening remarks, Hossenlopp acknowledged the invaluable contributions of the LN employees, highlighting their essential role in the garrison’s achievements.

+“Thank you all for being here today, I am really happy I was asked to join this assembly," he said.
+"On behalf of the garrison, I want to express our gratitude to our local national workforce for the hard work and dedication you show every day.
+Each of you plays a crucial role in the success of the garrison.”

 |Date Taken: